ZaelonD/Data_Structures_and_Algorithms_in_Java/README.md

 array.
 That is, if three items with the key 17 appear in the array, noDups() should remove two of them.
 Don’t worry about maintaining the order of the items.
-One approach is to first compare every item with all the other items and overwrite any duplicates with a null (or a distinctive value that isn’t used for real keys).
+One approach is to first compare every item with all the other items and overwrite any duplicates with a null (or a distinctive value that is not used for real keys).
 Then remove all the nulls.
 Of course, the array size will be reduced.

 **My implementation of noDups() method:**